LoRA on the Go: Instance-level Dynamic LoRA Selection and Merging: Experiments

 \paragraph{Datasets.} We evaluate \model{} on a diverse set of benchmarks spanning multiple task categories.
 For \textbf{BIG-Bench Hard (BBH)}~\citep{suzgun2023challenging}, we include Boolean Expressions, Causal Judgement, Formal Fallacies, Navigate, Object Counting, Sports Understanding, Web of Lies, and Word Sorting.
 For \textbf{Machine Translation}, we use datasets from the WMT benchmarks~\citep{bojar2014findings, bojar2016findings}, including WMT’14 FR$\rightarrow$EN, WMT’14 EN$\rightarrow$FR, WMT’16 DE$\rightarrow$EN, WMT’16 EN$\rightarrow$DE, WMT’16 RO$\rightarrow$EN, and WMT’16 EN$\rightarrow$RO.
 For \textbf{Struct-to-Text Generation}, we adopt datasets from the GEM benchmark~\citep{gehrmann2021gem}, including CommonGen~\citep{lin2020commongen}, DART~\citep{nan2021dart}, E2ENLG~\citep{novikova2017e2e}, and WebNLG~\citep{gardent2017creating}.
 For \textbf{Closed Book Question Answering}, we use ARC-c, ARC-e~\citep{clark2018think}, Natural Questions~\citep{kwiatkowski2019natural}, and TriviaQA~\citep{joshi2017triviaqa}.
 Finally, for \textbf{Natural Language Inference}, we evaluate on ANLI-R1, ANLI-R2, ANLI-R3~\citep{nie2020adversarial}, and QNLI~\citep{wang2018glue}.
 This collection covers reasoning, translation, structured generation, question answering, and inference tasks, providing a comprehensive evaluation of \model{} under diverse conditions.

-\paragraph{Baselines.} We compare \model{} against three baselines: \textbf{Base}, the base pretrained model without any LoRA adapters; \textbf{LoRAHub}~\citep{huang2024lorahub}, which learns weights to merge the parameters of LoRA adapters via weighted summation; and \textbf{LoRARetriever}~\citep{zhao2024loraretriever}, which trains an auxiliary language model to retrieve the most relevant adapters for a given input based on embedding similarity.
-For LoRARetriever, we report results with both \emph{mixture} and \emph{fusion} merging, as suggested in the original paper.
+\paragraph{Baselines.} We compare \model{} against four baselines: \textbf{Base}, the base pretrained model without any LoRA adapters; \textbf{AdapterSoup}~\citep{chronopoulou2023adaptersoup}, which selects relevant LoRA adapters based on Sentence-BERT similarity between the input and the LoRA training datasets, and merges them via uniform averaging, \textbf{LoRAHub}~\citep{huang2024lorahub}, which learns weights to merge the parameters of LoRA adapters via weighted summation; and \textbf{LoRARetriever}~\citep{zhao2024loraretriever}, which trains an auxiliary language model to retrieve the most relevant adapters for a given input based on embedding similarity.
+For LoRARetriever, we report results with \emph{mixture} merging.
 We use the implementation of all baseline methods following their guidelines.

-\paragraph{Implementation Details.} For all baselines, we fix the number of selected and merged LoRA adapters to 20, while keeping all other hyperparameters consistent with the default settings of the respective pretrained models used in our experiments.
-We use the last Transformer block of each model as the target block for signal extraction, denoted as $B_T$.
-Similarly, the signal is extracted from the last token of each input sequence.
-Ablation studies on the number of selected adapters, the choice of Transformer block, and the token used for signal extraction are presented in Appendix~\ref{sec:ablation}, which show that \model{} maintains stable performance across these configurations.
+\paragraph{Implementation Details.} For all baselines, we fix the number of selected and merged LoRA adapters to 20 as a balanced and computationally efficient default that provides sufficient coverage of heterogeneous adapter pools, while keeping all other hyperparameters consistent with the default settings of the respective pretrained models.

+We use the last Transformer block of each model as the target block for signal extraction, denoted as $B_T$, as instruction-tuned LoRAs primarily modify high-level behavioral representations in upper layers.
+Similarly, the signal is extracted from the last token of each input sequence, whose hidden state directly precedes the model’s predicted response and is thus most informative for capturing adapter-induced behavior shifts.
+Ablation studies on the number of selected adapters, the choice of Transformer block, the token used for signal extraction, and the merging method are presented in Appendix~\ref{sec:ablation}, which show that \model{} maintains stable performance across these configurations.
+We further discuss compatibility with batched inference in Appendix~\ref{sec:batch_compatibility}.